necusjz/p/_posts/Scalability-for-Dummies.md

 With “cache” I always mean in-memory caches like `Memcached` or `Redis`.
 Please **never do file-based caching**, it makes cloning and auto-scaling of your servers just a pain.

 But back to in-memory caches.
 A cache is a simple key-value store and it should reside as **a buffering layer** between your application and your data storage.
 Whenever your application has to read data it should at first try to retrieve the data from your cache.
-Only if it’s not in the cache should it then try to get the data from the main data source.
+Only if it's not in the cache should it then try to get the data from the main data source.
 Why should you do that?
 Because a cache is lightning-fast.
 It holds every dataset in RAM and requests are handled as fast as technically possible.
 For example, Redis can do **several hundreds of thousands of read operations per second** when being hosted on a standard server.
 Also writes, especially increments, are very, very fast.
 Try that with a database!

 There are 2 patterns of caching your data.
 An old one and a new one:
 ### Cached Database Queries
-That’s still the most commonly used caching pattern.
+That's still the most commonly used caching pattern.
 Whenever you do a query to your database, you **store the result dataset** in cache.
 A **hashed version of your query is the cache key**.
 The next time you run the query, you first check if it is already in the cache.
 The next time you run the query, you check at first the cache if there is already a result.
 This pattern has several issues.
 The main issue is the expiration.
 It is hard to delete a cached result when you cache a complex query (who has not?).
 > When one piece of data changes (for example a table cell) you need to delete all cached queries who may include that table cell.

 ### Cached Objects
-That’s my strong recommendation and I always prefer this pattern.
+That's my strong recommendation and I always prefer this pattern.
 In general, see your data as an object like you already do in your code (classes, instances, etc.).
 > Let your class assemble a dataset from your database and then store the complete instance of the class or the assembled dataset in the cache.

 Sounds theoretical, I know, but just look how you normally code.
 You have, for example, a class called “Product” which has a property called “data”.
 It is an array containing prices, texts, pictures, and customer reviews of your product.
 The property “data” is filled by several methods in the class doing several database requests which are hard to cache, since many things relate to each other.
 Now, do the following: when your class has finished the “assembling” of the data array, **directly store the data array**, or better yet the complete instance of the class, in the cache!
 This allows you to easily get rid of the object whenever something did change and makes the overall operation of your code faster and more logical.